jeshuamaxey/context/README.md

 * ensure first sentence is shown every time
 * ~~ account for links that start with '/wiki/Help:something' (see pronuciation guides in first line of first para) ~~
+* allow links within table to be clicked for context
 * stop the context box resizing when it shows 'loading...'
 * fail gracefully
 * make an icon